AxonIQ/giftcard-demo/README.md

-# giftcard-demo-series
+# giftcard-demo

-The Axon Framework Giftcard demo applications focus around a simple gift card domain, designed to show various aspects of the framework.
+The Axon Framework Giftcard demo application focuses around a simple gift card domain, designed to show various aspects of the framework.
 The app can be run in various modes, using [Spring-boot Profiles](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-profiles.html): by selecting a specific profile, only the corresponding parts of the app will be active.
 Select none, and the default behaviour is activated, which activates everything.
 This way you can experiment with Axon in a (structured) monolith as well as in micro-services.

 ## The Gifcard app